 - To make student-teachers aware of the concept of environment and development. - To enable future teachers to understand the conflicts and inequalities that result from the complex interaction of social and environmental factors. - To encourage inquiry into the role that teachers can play in dealing with curricular areas that focus on environment.

-Unit 1: Concept of Environment
+Concept of Environment

-- Meaning of the term Environment and its relation to human beings; - Critical examination of its historical and conceptual antecedents; - Assessing the state of the environment; - Study of environmental concerns including perspectives from both social and natural sciences; - The emergent inter-disciplinary perspective
+- a) Meaning of the term Environment and its relation to human beings. - b) Critical examination of its historical and conceptual antecedents, Assessing the state of the environment;

+Environment as inter-disciplinary perspective